 - Go door-to-door.
-Visiting voters in their homes is a great way to get personal with them and learn about their concerns.
+Visiting voters in their homes is a great way to get personal and learn about their concerns.

 - Get creative!
-There are many other ways to reach out to voters, so be creative and think outside the box.
-It will likely pay off at the polls if you can devise an effective strategy.
+There are many other ways to reach voters, so be creative and think outside the box.
+It will likely pay off at the polls if you devise an effective strategy.